What is a Flat White?

 The main differences between a flat white vs latte arise from the amount of milk in each.
-Depending on its size, a latte contains between 6 and 10 ounces of milk to accompany a double shot of espresso.
-This gives it a much creamier texture and milder flavor than the flat white, which often has just 4 ounces of milk.
+Depending on its size, a latte contains between 175 and 295 ml of milk to accompany a double shot of espresso.
+This gives it a much creamier texture and milder flavour than the flat white, which often has just 120 ml of milk.

 Another difference is the serving style.
 Lattes are often served in a tall, clear glass that allows the coffee drinker to see the different layers of espresso, steamed milk, and milk froth.
 In contrast, a flat white usually comes in a wide ceramic mug, like a cappuccino cup.

 Finally, the two drinks have different origins.
 The latte is an Italian drink, and it has been around much longer than the flat white, invented in either Australia or New Zealand.

 What are the differences between Flat White and Cappuccino?